Pratt & Whitney PW1000G: Production

 The program cost is estimated at $10 billion.

 The list price was $ million in 2011.

-At the start of its production in 2016, each GTF was costing PW $10m to build, more than the sale price, but should become less than $2m per engine.
+At the start of production in 2016, each GTF was costing PW $10m to build, more than the sale price, but was expected eventually to fall below $2 million per engine.
 MTU provides the first four stages of the high-pressure compressor, the low-pressure turbine and other components.
 In October 2016, MTU started to deliver the engine assembled on its line to Airbus.

-In November 2016, Pratt had fixed the issue of engine start time and wanted to deliver 150 powerplants by the year-end, 50 fewer than originally planned.
-This was because of low yield of fan blades when less than one-third were passing inspection at the start of the year compared to 75% success for the latest.
-350–400 engine deliveries were targeted for 2017.
+In November 2016, Pratt had fixed the engine-start problem and aimed to deliver 150 powerplants by year's end, 50 fewer than planned.
+This was because less than one-third of fan blades were passing inspection at the start of the year, a figure that rose to 75% as the year went on.
 Fuel-burn performance was 16% better than the IAE V2500 baseline, on target, and even 18% better in best cases.
+The 2017 delivery goal was set at 350 to 400 engines.

-The troubled introduction led to customers choosing the CFM LEAP, which won 396 A320neo orders compared to 39 for the GTF from January through early August 2017: 46% of the GTF-powered A320neos were out of service for at least one week in July 2017 compared with just 9% of those using the LEAP.
-The GTF's market share fell from 45% to 40% in 2016, but 1,523 planes (%) were still undecided, and as of August 2017 Pratt had an 8,000 engine orderbook including 1,000 non-Airbus planes.
+The troubled introduction led customers to choose the CFM LEAP, which won 396 A320neo orders compared to 39 for the GTF from January through early August 2017: 46% of the GTF-powered A320neos were out of service for at least one week in July 2017 compared with just 9% of those using the LEAP.
+The GTF's market share fell from 45% to 40% in 2016, but 1,523 planes (%) were still undecided, and as of August 2017 Pratt had an 8,000-engine orderbook including 1,000 non-Airbus planes.

 On 24 October 2017, a 99.8% dispatch reliability was attained and Pratt remained on track to deliver 350 to 400 engines in 2017, as 254 have been delivered including 120 in the third quarter, but 12–15% were diverted for spares as the carbon air seal and combustor liners were wearing out quickly, requiring engine removals to change the part.

 P&W expects to deliver over 2,500 GTFs from 2018 to 2020, more than 10,000 engines by 2025.

 After 15 PW1200Gs for the Mitsubishi MRJ development were built in Mirabel and Middletown, Mitsubishi Heavy Industries started final assembly in Nagoya in mid 2018 for the MRJ 2020 introduction.

 Icing, thermal environment, stall, drainage, performance, operability and other development tests were completed.

 MHI manufactures the combustor and high-pressure turbine disks.

 The first engine was completed by November 2019.